Lumi-supercomputer/lumi-userguide/docs/software/installing/container_wrapper.md

 conda list -n <target_env_name> --explicit > env.txt
 ```
 _Using the `--explicit` option only works if the existing environment is
 on a Linux machine with x86 CPU architecture.
-Otherwise the result will not be transferable to Lumi_
+Otherwise the result will not be transferable to LUMI_

-After the installation is done you simply need to add
+After the installation is done, you simply need to add
 the bin directory `<install_dir>/bin` to the path.

 ```bash
 export PATH="<install_dir>/bin:$PATH"
 ```
-The you can call python and any other executables conda has installed in the same way as you would have activated the environment.
+Then, you can call python and any other executables conda has installed in the same way as you would have activated the environment.

-If you also need to install some additional pip packages you can do by supplying
+If you also need to install some additional pip packages, you can do by supplying
 the `-r <req_file>` argument e.g:

 ```